 Here’s a one-page Strategic Communications Plan Outline that we recommend.
 Yes, we are covering all the terminology bases!
 You can fill this in and create a document that is anywhere from 2-20 pages depending on how detailed you want to get.

-What if no one is particularly interested in talking about the organization-wide goals, strategies, and objectives?
-What if they are really asking you for a plan for what content you are going to create and what you are going to post in all of your different communications channels?
+But what if no one is asking you to make those big-picture strategic decisions?
+What if they really want a plan for the content you’re going to create and what you’re going to share in your different communications channels?

 That’s where a few other documents come in . . .